 F1s should never be let outside.

-introduced as adults.
-Rarely one might grow to be so asocial as to make it
+are introduced as adults.
+Rarely one might grow to be so asocial as to make

-hard to get a new cat later on.
-But in general they can adjust if there is
+it hard to get a new cat later on.
+But in general they can adjust if there

-plenty of space, if doors can be closed between them early on to create safe
+is plenty of space, if doors can be closed between them early on to create

-havens, and if they are not forced to interact.
-F1 savannahs will get along
+safe havens, and if they are not forced to interact.
+F1 savannahs will get

-with dogs, as well as any cat gets along with a dog, which is to say they
+along with dogs, as well as any cat gets along with a dog, which is to say

-may toy with them by batting their tails and eating their dog food in front
+they may toy with them by batting their tails and eating their dog food

-spray unless they are not fixed.
-I have heard of a spayed female that sprays,
+not spray unless they are not fixed.
+I have heard of a spayed female that